Convention Session Proposals

 - Sponsoring industry name and contact information (if applicable).

-When you propose a clinic, you will acknowledge that your clinic may be scheduled on Thursday, Friday, or Saturday of the convention (or Wednesday, for technology clinics) and you will be available.
-You will not be asked for a day preference when you propose.
+You must be available to present your clinic on Thursday, Friday, or Saturday of the convention (or Wednesday, for technology clinics).
+You will not be asked for a day preference.

 If selected, clinicians, demonstration group directors, and music showcase group directors and musicians must comply with these requirements: